bishunsw/Data-Secuirty-and-Privacy/README.md

 ##### For option 3, you will type "3"
 ##### For option 4, you will type "4"
 ##### To quit the tool, you will type "Quit"
-> Any other input will not work and you will recieve the following message
+> Any other input will not work and you will receive the following message
 ![OptionNotFound](https://github.com/bishunsw/Data-Secuirty-and-Privacy/blob/main/Readme%20-%20Images/NotFound.png)

 ---